tgamauf/onetimesecret-api/README.md

     - `share_link`: the share link of the secret that is supposed to be be shared
     - `status`: status of the secret, e.g. "new", "received", "burned", "viewed", ...
 - Throws
-    - `ConfigError`: no metadata key provided
+    - `InputError`: no metadata key provided
     - `InternalServerError`: unspecified internal server error
     - `FetchError`: fetch call failed
     - `NotFoundError`: the call isn't supported by the server